lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 1. Drag the 'Scripts' folder to the Storage explorer client and drop it into the 'partsunlimited' container.

-You should now have sample data and a new storage account with four blob containers.
+You should now have sample data and a new storage account with three blob containers.

 - The partsunlimited blob container should contain the raw logs data, the productcatalog data and scripts folders.
 - The processeddata container should be empty, as it will be populated during the Azure Data Factory lab.